 Special Collections owns the physical items in our collections, but copyright normally belongs to the creator of the materials or their heirs.
 The researcher has full responsibility for determining copyright status, obtaining permission to publish from copyright holders, and abiding by current copyright laws when publishing or displaying copies of Special Collections material in print or electronic form.
 For more information, consult the appropriate librarian.
 Reproduction decisions will be made by Special Collections staff on a case-by-case basis.

-Professor John Q. Anderson was born in Wheeler County, Texas May 30, 1916.
+John Q. Anderson was born in Wheeler County, Texas on May 30, 1916.
 He received his A.B. from Oklahoma State University in 1939, his M.A. from Louisiana State University in 1948, and his Ph.D. from the University of North Carolina in 1952.
 His World War II tour of duty included time spent in England, France, and Germany.

-Active in professional and learned societies, he was president of the Texas Folklore Society and the American Studies Association of Texas, which named him its first Distinguished Fellow in Houston on November 16, 1974.
+Anderson was president of the Texas Folklore Society and the American Studies Association of Texas, which named him its first Distinguished Fellow in Houston on November 16, 1974.

-Professor Anderson was author of more than 70 articles and books.
-Some of his books included Brokenburn: The Journal of Kate Stone, 1861-1868 (1955), A Texas Surgeon in the C.S.A.
+Anderson was author of more than 70 articles and books.
+Some of his books include Brokenburn: The Journal of Kate Stone, 1861-1868 (1955), A Texas Surgeon in the C.S.A.
 (1957), Louisiana Swamp Doctor: The Life and Writings of Henry Clay Lewis (1962), Tales of Frontier Texas (1966), John C. Duval, First Texas Man of Letters (1967), With the Bark On: Popular Humor of the Old South (1967), Campaigning with Parson's Texas Cavalry Brigade, C.S.A.
 (1967), Texas Folk Medicine (1970), and The Liberating Gods: Emerson on Poets and Poetry (1971).

-Dr. John Q. Anderson, Professor Emeritus of English, died February 19, 1975, following a long illness.
+Dr. John Q. Anderson died on February 19, 1975, following a long illness.

 Part of the University of Houston Libraries Special Collections Repository